rqlite/rqlite/doc/CLUSTER_MGMT.md

 _When restarting a node, there is no further need to pass `-join`.
 It will be ignored if a node is already a member of a cluster._

 You've now got a fault-tolerant, distributed, relational database.
 It can tolerate the failure of any node, even the leader, and remain operational.

+## Discovery Service
+There is also a rqlite _Discovery Service_, allowing nodes to automatically connect and form a cluster.
+This can be much more convenient, allowing clusters to be dynamically created.
+Check out [the documentation](https://github.com/rqlite/rqlite/blob/master/doc/DISCOVERY.md) for more details.

 ## Through the firewall
 On some networks, like AWS EC2 cloud, nodes may have an IP address that is not routable from outside the firewall.
 Instead these nodes are addressed using a different IP address.
 You can still form a rqlite cluster however -- check out [this tutorial](http://www.philipotoole.com/rqlite-v3-0-1-globally-replicating-sqlite/) for more details.